Compression Socks for Arthritis, Plantar fasciitis, Diabetes, Neuropathy & Varicose veins

 Compression Socks for Arthritis, Plantar Fasciitis, Diabetes, Neuropathy & Varicose Veins – who they are for

-These foot and ankle compression socks are for adults who live with any of the following:
+These open-toe, moderate-compression socks are for adults who live with any of the following:

-- Stiff, aching feet and ankles that swell as the day goes on – often linked with arthritis in the small joints of the feet or ankles.
+- Stiff, aching feet and ankles that swell through the day – often linked to arthritis in the small joints of the feet or ankles.

-- Sharp pain under the heel or into the arch when you first stand after sleep or sitting – a common pattern in plantar fasciitis.
+- Sharp pain under the heel or into the arch when you stand after rest – the typical pattern of plantar fasciitis.

 - Burning, tingling, “pins and needles”, or numbness in the feet due to diabetes or other causes of neuropathy.